bbauska/UC-Davis-JS-Basics/readme.md

   title="Use parseFloat to convert distance" alt="Use parseFloat to convert distance." />
 </p>
-What we're going to use instead is parseFloat.
-What parseFloat will do is it'll allow us to take that number and convert it to a floating decimal point.
+What we&apos;re going to use instead is parseFloat.
+What parseFloat will do is it&apos;ll allow us to take that number and convert it to a floating decimal point.
-Down here, I'm going to leave the alert for a second here.
-But I mentioned before that, I'm going to say distance equals parseFloat distance.
-I'm taking distance and running it through parseFloat, then assigning it back to distance and I can alert that out.
-Let's just see what that gives us over here.
+Down here, I&apos;m going to leave the alert for a second here.
+But I mentioned before that, I&apos;m going to say distance equals parseFloat distance.
+I&apos;m taking distance and running it through parseFloat, then assigning it back to distance and I can alert that out.
+Let&apos;s just see what that gives us over here.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 600. test for number (333) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">